Flight Attendant

 I am a US based flight attendant with a major airline.
 I have been flying for over 19 years.
 I have found your websit very interesting and accurate.
 I am willing to help with any territory that you are unfamiliar with.

-Asked by Robin about 12 years ago
+Asked by Robin over 12 years ago

 Phew!
 Thank you for not publicly denouncing me :) I've been flying a fraction of that amount of time so it's encouraging to know I'm not totally off base with my answers!
 Try following the Contact link at the bottom of the page to send the Jobster admin your contact info and they can forward it to me.
 I'd appreciate getting a second opinion on things from time to time!